Questions on Fellowship

 Hello.
 I have grown up in the WELS and belong to a WELS church now.
 I believe that the WELS best teaches the doctrinal truths of the Bible and I have no intention of ever switching.
 Since I grew up WELS, it was instilled in me that we are not in fellowship with outside affiliations and if books/devotions didn't come from The Northwestern Publishing House they were not approved by the WELS.
 I know about fellowship and not praying with other affiliations that are not in fellowship with the WELS.
 I am starting to discover more Christian groups and people like If:Gathering, Deeply Rooted Magazine, Jen Hatmaker, Laura Casey, and I'll throw in K-Love.
 And I am torn on what should be my involvement with them.
 I know that it is not wrong to listen to them or participate in conversation with them.
 But is it wrong to apply what they are saying, about subjects like letting your light shine, being evangelists, and being strong Christian women?
 I know that I still need to evaluate everything they are saying against the truth of the Bible, but am I okay to still take away positive messages from them that I can apply to my life?
 I found these organizations because I was craving more Christian content in my life but I am not sure where the line is.
 I know that I should not participate in prayer with them but what about singing along to their songs, and applying their messages, take- aways to my life?
 Do I just need to keep a watchful eye out for mis-teachings and am I still okay to use their messages?

 On its web site the organization describes itself as espousing “an evangelical theology.”
 “Evangelical” is a broad term that individuals and churches use to mean different things.
-It often designates a theology that professes a set of doctrines, including decision theology and a rejection of the sacraments as means of grace, but then “agrees to Continued.
+It often designates a theology that professes a set of doctrines, including decision theology and a rejection of the sacraments as means of grace, but then “agrees to disagree” in other matters of Scripture.

 Our daughter has left the church to practice various forms of paganism.
 She is getting married this fall and wants us to attend.
 I told her we could attend and acknowledge that she and her new husband love each other.
 She wants us to participate in a "blessings" ritual.
 Each person is invited to give the couple some sort of blessing.
 I asked if we could offer God's blessing and she agreed.
 Now I have no idea how to ask God to bless this sort of thing.
 Are we even right to attend?
 I am heartbroken over the whole thing